 - Landlords Who Aren’t Looking for Property Management – These landlords are in the market for rental properties, but they don’t have any intention of hiring a property management company.
 They’ll most likely try to manage their own rental properties only to find out down the line that they need help.

 Understanding these three types of property management clients is a critical first step in effectively targeting your marketing efforts.
 However, knowing who they are is just part of the equation.
 To truly connect and resonate with these prospective clients, you need to grasp their motivations, challenges, and pain points.
 In the following sections, we will dive deeper into the mindset of each of these landlord types, highlighting key insights that can shape your approach to lead generation efforts and converting each one into a client.

 Landlords Who Know They Need a Property Manager

 These landlords are looking for professional property management.
 They will search something like “property management [city name]” because they know what they need and where they need it.
-When the search results show up, the landlord will look at the first page of Google’s search results, which includes:
+When the search results show up, the landlord will look at the first page of Google’s search results.

-You’ll also want to showcase your reviews on your website and your ads.
+You’ll want to showcase your reviews on your website.
 It’s important for landlords to be able to gauge honest feedback that their peers leave for a business.
-If you have an immaculate reputation, you have a great chance of closing that business.
+If you have an immaculate online reputation, you have a great chance of closing that business.